oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ```

 The Majoric System is a mnemonic system for remembering number sequences.
 It combines the Major and Dominic systems, with the purpose of making it much more flexible than the Dominic system and with a more intuitive letter ordering and word number logic compared to the Major system.
+The Majoric System also has a more even distribution of words compared to the Major system (the Major System has many instances where there are no words to represent certain 3 digit numbers).

 In the Majoric system, vowels are significant, in that a vowel which starts a word, directly encodes a digit.